-24.01 The regular pay day shall be once a week on such days as agreed upon between the Employer and the Local Union, and wages shall be paid before quitting time.
-Not more than one week's pay may be held back, to enable employers to prepare their payroll.
+- The regular pay day shall be once a week on such days as agreed upon between the Employer and the Local Union, and wages shall be paid before quitting time.
+Not more than one (1) week's pay may be held back, to enable employers to prepare their payroll.
 All cheques drawn on out-of-province banks must be certified.
 Exchange on pay cheques, where applicable, will be paid by the Employer to the employee, on pay day.
 Employers shall have the option to pay by payroll cheque or to pay by direct deposit to the bank account of the employee's choice.
-Where direct deposit is used, employees will be provided with pay summaries on payday which can be sent by fax to out of town jobs if necessary.
+Where direct deposit is used, employees will be provided with pay summaries on payday which can be sent by fax to out of town jobs if necessary. - On jobs where extended working hours prevent an employee from having access to their banking institution, the employer undertakes that employees will not be left without financial means.